mpyne-navy/dsb-report/dsb-report.md

 Task Force also considered fourth-generation languages and their implication for the Ada effort.

-Findings {#findings-1 .unnumbered}
+Findings
 --------

-### *Improved Software Engineering Techniques* {#improved-software-engineering-techniques .unnumbered}
+### *Improved Software Engineering Techniques*

-### Software engineering methods and techniques have dramatically advanced over the last decade, yet these techniques are not generally practiced in DoD. {#software-engineering-methods-and-techniques-have-dramatically-advanced-over-the-last-decade-yet-these-techniques-are-not-generally-practiced-in-dod. .unnumbered}
+### Software engineering methods and techniques have dramatically advanced over the last decade, yet these techniques are not generally practiced in DoD.

 Ada is not merely a programming language; it is a vehicle for new software practices and methods for specification, program structuring,